 Pasilla Pepper: A Wonderful Mexican Chile

-In Mexico, there are many popular and widely used chiles.
+In Mexico, there are many popular chiles that are important in traditional sauces and dishes.
 You have likely heard of ancho, guajillo, and chipotle peppers.
 But have you heard of pasilla?

 In this article, I’ll go over the basics of pasilla chiles, including the flavor, aroma, and many uses in the kitchen.
 I’ll also share how you can grown your own peppers to make homemade pasilla peppers.
 Let’s get started!